SDK APIs

 <script src="https://cdn.jsdelivr.net/npm/@consenlabs-fe/webview/dist/index.min.js" />

-Before you can use it, you need to import
+Before you can use it, you need to `import` the module:

 import TokenWebView from '@consenlabs-fe/webview'